TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Forward       #action(Controls/Map view/Duplicate and move objects forward; Duplicate and move objects down)       #action(Controls/Map view/Duplicate and move objects up; Duplicate and move objects forward)
 Backward      #action(Controls/Map view/Duplicate and move objects backward; Duplicate and move objects up)        #action(Controls/Map view/Duplicate and move objects down; Duplicate and move objects backward)

-Essentially, these are the same keyboard shortcuts that you use to [move objects around](#moving_objects) in the 3D and 2D viewports, but while holding #key(308).
-In the same vein, you can hold #key(308) while left dragging a selected object to duplicate and move all selected objects.
+Essentially, these are the same keyboard shortcuts that you use to [move objects around](#moving_objects) in the 3D and 2D viewports, but while holding #key(Ctrl).
+In the same vein, you can hold #key(Ctrl) while left dragging a selected object to duplicate and move all selected objects.

 ![Duplicating and moving a brush](images/DuplicateAndMove.gif)